kapawlak/temp_lab_host/Courses/345/3L/lab5.md

 2. Why does this behave differently from the sine wave?
 :::

+## Partner Work
+::::::Activity

+1. Turn off the oscilloscope.
+2. Without looking at the function generator, have your partner adjust the type of wave, frequency, amplitude, and offset to whatever they would like.
+3. Turn on the oscilloscope.
+Characterize the wave they have set up if for you.

+:::Exercise
+Partner 1 answers this question:
 1. Describe the wave they have set up. ;;;Include its type, period, amplitude, and frequency;;;
 :::